oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Q: What are the minimum number of PRs that one should have?**

 A: There is no specific minimum number.
 Remember that quality is more important than quantity.
 It is better to submit a nontrivial PRs rather than a simple bug fix.
-Start with starter issues, then prioritize ones that are related to your project
+Start with starter issues, then prioritize ones that are related to your project.

 ## GSoC Proposal Template